Nesmad/Credit-Risk-Analysis/README.md

 ## Conclusion
 - Based on the acceptance rate, we can calculate our risk limit, error rate (risk within the accepted loans), number of loans given and the mazimized portfolio value.
-- Our model had an accuracy od 70%
+- Our model had an accuracy of 70%